What is chronic myeloid leukaemia (CML)?

 You will have blood tests at the hospital.
 These tests will:

-• check the numbers of blood cells in your blood, called a full blood count (FBC)
+• check the numbers of blood cells in your blood - this is called a full blood count (FBC)

 • look for leukaemia cells.

-If there are leukaemia cells in your blood, the haematologist will arrange more tests for you.
+If there are leukaemia cells in your blood, the haematologist will arrange more tests.
 These will find what type of leukaemia you have and what phase it is.
 This will help your doctors plan your treatment.

 If you are diagnosed with CML, you will have regular PCR blood tests.
 Doctors use this test to check how well treatment is working.